 You can create a pop-up that appears when visitors land on your site to collect emails, advertise a promotion, or drive traffic to content.
-With multiple layouts and styles to choose from, you can design it to match your brand and stand out how you want, from a full-page overlay to a subtle bottom bar.
-You can set when and where the pop-up displays through different timing and display rules.
+This guide reviews how to add a promotional pop-up and choose when and where it appears on your site.

 - Inviting visitors to join your mailing list

 - Announcing your latest blog post, a new album, or a new product

 - Asking visitors to verify their age before proceeding to age-restricted content

 - Letting visitors choose between two different language versions of your site

 Before you begin